akibur-r/HERITRA-artifact-sharing-server/README.md

 - If the users try to access any invalid route, a stylish error page is displayed.
 - Users can change their added information on the site only (secured by axios and access tokens).
 - Once a user deletes an artifact, all the likes from all users are removed.
+- The upload time in artifact details page is displayed relative to current time.

 ###